 Go to events like film festivals, participate in writers’ groups, talk to industry people online.
 Networking can help you meet important industry folk and establish arapport with them.

-- Screenwriting Competitions, Festivals, Fellowships
+- Submissions to Screenwriting Competitions, Festivals, Fellowships

 What should I do to get signed?